DIlkhush00/udacity-personal-blog-site/README.md

 This is a project for udacity's frontend track program.

-Assets used in this projects are from following sites:
+Assets used in this project are from following sites:

 [fonts](https://fonts.google.com/)